cloudikeme/e2e-image-classification-mlops-project/README.md

-# End-to-End Distributed MLOps Project #1
+# End-to-End Distributed MLOps Project On a KinD Kubernetes Cluster #1